open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

 - **{static | dynamic}:** static shape or dynamic shape
 - **{shape}:** input shape or shape range of a model

-Therefore, in the above example, you can also convert `resnet18` to other backend models by changing the deployment config file `mmclassification_onnxruntime_dynamic.py` to [others](https://github.com/open-mmlab/mmdeploy/tree/dev-1.x/configs/mmcls), e.g., converting to tensorrt model by `classification_tensorrt-fp16_dynamic-224x224-224x224.py`.
+Therefore, in the above example, you can also convert `resnet18` to other backend models by changing the deployment config file `classification_onnxruntime_dynamic.py` to [others](https://github.com/open-mmlab/mmdeploy/tree/dev-1.x/configs/mmcls), e.g., converting to tensorrt-fp16 model by `classification_tensorrt-fp16_dynamic-224x224-224x224.py`.

 ```{tip}
 When converting mmcls models to tensorrt models, --device should be set to "cuda"